African Dish Corn Fufu

 - corn flour

-- vegetables (njyama-njyama} also called huckleberry Other leaf vegetables can be used such as bitter leaf.
+- vegetables (njyama-njyama} also called huckleberry Other leaf vegetables can be used such as bitter leaves.

 - vegetable oil